geophile/geophile.c/README.md

 objects as z-values, and the use of z-values as index keys is managed by the `SpatialIndex` implementation.

-## Example
+## Examples

-The source code for this example can be found in `test/example1.cpp`.
-The code relies on the following `Index` and `SpatialObject` classes:
+The source code for the examples can be found in `test/example1.cpp` and `test/example2.cpp`.
+This code relies on the following `Index` and `SpatialObject` classes:

 * `geophile::RecordArray`: An `OrderedIndex` subclass that stores index records in memory.